inimaga/FinancialCalculator-CMD/README.md

 Description:
 -------------
 This is a financial calculator written in java for use in Command Prompt(CMD).
 It garners some formulae for calculations used in the financial world and taught at lancaster University's ACF100 Course.
-The MIT License applies to all files provided in the repo.
+The MIT License applies to all files provided in this repo.(See license file for more info)

 -----------------------------------------------------------------------------------------------------------------------------------------------